BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnLocusFilterStream

   Implements the GenomeTools ``GtNodeStream`` interface.
 This is a node stream used to FIXME.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocusFilterStream.h>`_.
+See the `AgnLocusFilterStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocusFilterStream.h>`_.

 .. c:function:: GtNodeStream* agn_locus_filter_stream_new(GtNodeStream *in_stream, GtArray *filters)